Atkinson-Lab/Tractor/README.md

 Simultaneously extract risk allele and local ancestry information, a prerequisite for running Tractor GWAS.
 The scripts output risk allele by ancestry dosages and haplotype counts for the input VCF files.
 A file of each of these is generated for each ancestry component.
 - **Note that the input VCF file must be the phased file on which local ancestry was called.**
-- Running `extract_tracts.py` requires the **input MSP and VCF file**, and the number of ancestral populations within the VCF file.
+- Running `ExtractTracts.py` requires the **input MSP and VCF file**, and the number of ancestral populations within the VCF file.
 This script outputs the dosage and hapcount files required for running Tractor using `run_tractor.R`.
-  - `extract_tracts.py`:
+  - `ExtractTracts.py`:
     ```
-    --vcf              Path to VCF file (*.vcf or *.vcf.gz)
+    --msp              Path stem to MSP file (do not include *.msp.tsv suffix)
-    --msp              Path to MSP file (*.msp or *.msp.tsv)
+    --vcf-prefix       Path stem to input VCF file with phased genotypes (do not include *.vcf or
+                       *.vcf.gz suffix.
+If zipped, used --zipped argument)
-    --num-ancs         Number of ancestral populations within the VCF file.
+    --num-ancs         Number of ancestral populations within the VCF/MSP file.
-    --output-dir       Path to the output directory (default: same as VCF file).
-                       Directory must already exist.
-    --output-vcf       Whether to output the ancestry-specific VCF file (default: False).
-    --compress-output  Compress output dosage, hapcount, and VCF files (default: False).
+    --zipped           If input VCF file is gzipped
+    --zip-output       If all output files need to be Gzip compressed. (not BGZF-compression, recommended for very large files)
+    --output-path      Optional output path for files and file prefix, e.g. ~/test_data/test1
     ```

     **Example run for 3-way admixed dataset:**
+    - If `dataset_qc_phased.msp.tsv` and `dataset_qc_phased.vcf` exists, we can run the following --
     ```bash
-    python3 extract_tracts.py \
+    python3 ExtractTracts.py \
-    --vcf dataset_qc_phased.vcf \
-    --msp dataset_qc_phased.msp \
+    --msp dataset_qc_phased \
+    --vcf-prefix dataset_qc_phased \
     --num-ancs 3 \
-    --output-dir ${output_dir}
+    --output-path ${output_dir}/output_prefix
     ```
+    - Note: With some LAI algorithms, `*.msp` file is generated.
+In this case, please create a symbolic link to `*.msp.tsv` as the `ExtractTracts.py` expects MSP files to have `*.msp.tsv` suffix.

-- If you used **[FLARE](https://github.com/browning-lab/flare) for LAI** and there are no MSP files, use the `extract_tracts_flare.py` script instead.
+- If you used **[FLARE](https://github.com/browning-lab/flare) for LAI** and there are no MSP files, please await update as we are working towards a script that will help extract the necessary dosage and haplotype count files from FLARE VCF output.
-  - `extract_tracts_flare.py`:
-    ```
-    --vcf              Path to VCF file (*.vcf or *.vcf.gz)
-    --num-ancs         Number of ancestral populations within the VCF file.
-    --output-dir       Path to the output directory (default: same as VCF file).
-                       Directory must already exist.
-    --output-vcf       Whether to output the ancestry-specific VCF file (default: False).
-    --compress-output  Compress output dosage, hapcount, and VCF files (default: False).
-    ```

-    **Example run for 3-way admixed dataset (with FLARE LAI):**
-    ```bash
-    python3 extract_tracts_flare.py \
-    --vcf dataset_qc_phased.vcf \
-    --num-ancs 3 \
-    --output-dir ${output_dir}
-    ```

 - **Output Files:**
-  - Both scripts, `extract_tracts.py` and `extract_tracts_flare.py` will generate two files (`*.dosage.txt`, `*.hapcount.txt`) per ancestry.
+  - `ExtractTracts.py` will generate two files (`*.dosage.txt`, `*.hapcount.txt`) per ancestry.
-  - Additional ancestry-specific VCF files may be generated if `output-vcf` argument is provided.
-This file is not required for running Tractor, but might be needed for painting individual karyograms or personal research purposes.

 [Contents](#contents)